 - To be reliable, positive, patient, understanding and supportive.

 - To be aware that volunteers are not carers.

 If supporting any learner enrolled on our ESME programme (ESOL, Science, Maths and English), volunteers' qualifications must meet the national requirements.
 These are English and Maths at GCSE or O level (grade A-C) or National Test Level 2 or equivalent.

 - develop new skills and experience the way in which adults learn.

 - meet new people from all walks of life and make a difference to them.

 - Training, with an opportunity to gain a qualification

 - On-going support and guidance.

-Please note: Our funding does not allow us to cover any personal travel expenses.
+Please note: Our funding only allows us to cover bus travel expenses.